Expert Consulted by: Jo Smith

 How much sleep does a 7-month-old baby need?

-At 7-months your baby needs around 14 hours of sleep over 24 hours hours.
-This is usually made up of 2.5 to 3 hours of daytime naps and 11-12 hours of sleep at night-time.
-However, every baby is different and their needs can vary too.
-These figures are just averages and should be used a general guide.
+At 7 months, your baby needs around 14 hours of sleep over 24 hours.
+This usually comprises 2.5 to 3 hours of daytime naps and 11-12 hours of sleep at night.
+However, every baby is different, and their needs can vary too.
+These figures are just averages and should be used as a general guide.

 What are the wake windows for 7-month-old babies?

-In general for babies aged 6-8 months, wake windows (the amount of time between naps or bedtime) will be between 2-3 hours.
-Wake windows can get longer as the day progresses but your baby's first nap of the day should be taken within 2 hours of them waking up.
-The longest period of time they should be awake is just before bedtime.
-Your baby may need 2 hours of awake time before their first nap and up to 3 hours of awake time before their last one.
+Generally, for babies aged 6-8 months, wake windows (the time between naps or bedtime) will be between 2 and 3 hours.
+Wake windows can get longer as the day progresses, but your baby's first nap should be taken within 2 hours of waking up.
+The longest time they should be awake is just before bedtime.
+Your baby may need 2 hours of awake time before their first nap and up to 3 hours before their last one.

 Is there a 7-month sleep regression?

-They may be getting ready to drop the third nap of the day so might be resisting it then ending up overtired at bedtime.
-If this happens try bringing their bedtime forward by 30-60 mins.
-When your baby begins to move towards two naps a day, they’re likely to have some two-nap days and some three-nap days until they’re ready to drop nap number three for good.
+They may be getting ready to drop the third nap of the day, so they might resist it and end up overtired at bedtime.
+If this happens, try bringing their bedtime forward by 30-60 minutes.
+When your baby moves towards two naps a day, they’ll likely have some two-nap days and some three-nap days until they’re ready to drop nap number three for good.

-**Your baby is likely to be much more distracted during feeding times now as they are so aware of the sights and sounds of the world around them.
+Your baby is likely to be much more distracted during feeding times now, as they are aware of the sights and sounds of the world around them.
 This can lead to night-time hunger and more frequent waking.
-Before feeding try to limit as many distractions as possible to help with this.
+Before feeding, try to limit as many distractions as possible to help with this.

-Now your baby is much more alert they're also more aware that at night-times you're not around, causing them to wake up.
-My advice is not to ignore them but to wait a few minutes to see if they settle, if not go in and reassure them that you're nearby, offering gentle comfort to help them drift back off.
+Now your baby is much more alert, they're also more aware that at nighttimes you're not around, causing them to wake up.
+My advice is not to ignore them but to wait a few minutes to see if they settle; if not, go in and reassure them that you're nearby, offering gentle comfort to help them drift back off.
+Try not to take them out of their cot.

-How will I know when my baby is ready to switch to two naps a day?
+When is my baby ready to switch to two naps a day?

 Transitioning from three naps to two typically happens around 7 to 9 months, but every baby is different.
 Here are some signs that your baby might be ready for the switch:

-Consistently shorter naps: Your baby is taking shorter naps or seems to struggle to fall asleep for the third nap.
+• Consistently shorter naps: This can cause them to struggle to fall asleep for the third nap.

-Nighttime sleep changes: Your baby is sleeping better at night and doesn't seem to need that third nap to make up for lost sleep.
+• Nighttime sleep changes: Your baby sleeps better at night and doesn't seem to need that third nap.

 Can a 7-month-old baby sleep through the night?

-Some babies can sleep through the night at this age.
-They will wake, but if they are self-soothers then they should be able to drift back off with their parents help.
-If they have had enough milk and or solids throughout the day are and not reliant on being rocked or feed back to sleep then they are more likely to sleep from bedtime until the morning.
-Not every baby is the same and some may still need one or two night feeds at this age so go with your own babies needs.
+Yes, some babies can sleep through the night at this age.
+They will wake, but if they are self-soothers, then they should be able to drift back off with their parents' help.
+If they have had enough milk and/or solids throughout the day and are not reliant on being rocked or fed back to sleep, they are more likely to sleep from bedtime until morning.
+Not every baby is the same, and some may still need one or two night feeds at this age, so go with your baby's needs.

 Top sleep tips for 7-month-old babies